ethoms-usgs/Cross-Section/README.txt

 -Now, in ArcToolbox, whether opened from ArcMap or ArcCatalog, you can right-click over some empty white space to get the context menu, and choose 'Add Toolbox'.
 Browse to Cross Section Tools 10.2.tbx and select it.

 Demo data:
 An ArcGIS 10.2 file geodatabase and mxd are included in \GeologicCrossSectionTbx\demo.
 All of the different types of data sources necessary to run any of the tools in the toolbox are there.
+When you first open the MXD, go to File > Map Document Properties, and re-write the path to the Default.gdb.
+The path to my Default.gdb gets written to the MXD and I am not sure that can be reset at runtime of the python tools.
 A tutorial will follow.